pfdubois/BridgeBidding/source/Resources.rst

    First published in 1934, nowadays one reads the modernized version by Sam Fry, Jr. written in 1958.
 It remains one of the best.

-#. :title:`The Official Encylopedia of Bridge`, 7th Edition, Brent Manley ed., published
+#. :title:`The Official Encyclopedia of Bridge`, 7th Edition, Brent Manley ed., published
    by the American Contract Bridge League, Horn Lake, MS, 2011.
    Everything you ever wanted to know -- and the section on how to play card combinations is to be frequently consulted after you fail in that department.